 7. The final deadline for submission is 01/03/22.

-8. This years competition is open to UK and international residents.
+8. The competition is open to UK and international residents.
 We also have a separate international category open to worldwide entries.
 If shortlisted, entrants are invited to attend the film competition screening for which a ticket will be provided by BFF.

 9. Submissions must not contain any copyrighted material, including music, still images or video images without the written permission of the owner.
 BFF encourages the use of original or royalty free music as an alternative to copyrighted content.

 10. Every actor and participant in the film must be have full understanding of the purpose of the film, and have given their full consent for it to be shown in the Festival and for promotional purposes.
 Films should include credits listing the title, music credits, and other contributors.

 11. Collaborative work is permitted, however all filming roles must be submitted on the form, and the credits and there must be an overall director for the film.

 12. Adult supervision is permitted for the youth filmmaking showcase but film content should be conceived and produced as independently as possible.

 13. Low budget/zero budget filmmaking is encouraged.
 The youth showcase expects that film entrants must submit films produced on a low (under £500) or zero budget.